Pitbull (rapper): 2019–2020: YouTube history and Libertad 548

-2021–present: Returning to touring
+2021–present: Returning to touring and Trackhouse

 On June 22, 2021, Pitbull announced across all of his official social media platforms the I Feel Good Tour, named after his single of the same name, and his first dedicated tour since 2017's Enrique Iglesias and Pitbull Live!
 North American tour.
-The 32 city tour featured special guest Iggy Azalea and began on August 20, 2021, in Clarkston, Michigan and spanned across the United States through October 13, 2021 in Tampa, Florida.
+The 32 city tour featured special guest Iggy Azalea and began on August 20, 2021, in Clarkston, Michigan and spanned across the United States through October 13, 2021, in Tampa, Florida.
 On February 24, 2022, Pitbull performed with IAMCHINO and DJ Deorro on the live-debut of their late-2021 single, "Discoteca", at the 2022 Premio Lo Nuestro awards.
 The song samples "Around the World (La La La La La)" by Eurodance group ATC.

 On April 11, 2022, Pitbull announced the Can't Stop Us Tour with Iggy Azalea and Sean Paul.
 This marks the second consecutive year Pitbull has toured with Iggy Azalea.
 Pitbull and Sean Paul have previously collaborated on their hit song, "Shake Señora", from Pitbull's sixth studio album, Planet Pit (2011).
-The tour began on July 28, 2022 in Raleigh, North Carolina and concluded in Hollywood, Florida on October 19, 2022.
+The tour began on July 28, 2022, in Raleigh, North Carolina and concluded in Hollywood, Florida on October 19, 2022.

+On April 20, 2023, Pitbull performed a medley of his songs "Let's Take a Shot", "Me Pone Mal" and "Jumpin" with Vikina, Omar Courtz and Lil Jon at the 2023 Latin American Music Awards.

+On October 6, 2023, Pitbull released his long-awaited twelfth studio album Trackhouse, featuring guest appearances from T-Pain, El Micha, Lil Jon, Elvis Crespo, Vikina, Omar Courtz, Nile Rodgers, Gipsy Kings and Zac Brown.
+It entered number one on the U.S. iTunes Latin Album Charts.

+On July 20, 2024, Pitbull performed at the half-time show of the 2024 WNBA All-Star Game.
+On November 14, he went on stage with Jon Bon Jovi at the 25th Annual Latin Grammy Awards to perform "Now or Never", a remix of Bon Jovi's 2000 hit single "It's My Life".